alasca-association/tarook/docs/developer/guide/simulate-bm.rst

 Follow the cluster :doc:`initialization documentation</user/guide/initialization>`.

 Disable Wireguard,
-but enable Terraform because we want to use it to create OpenStack resources, and configure the infrastructure layer.
+but enable OpenTofu because we want to use it to create OpenStack resources, and configure the infrastructure layer.